The Digital Publisher’s Guide to Social Media

 Thanks to social media, delivering content to thousands of people at once is as easy as hitting the “Post” button.
 But it isn’t always easy to achieve the results you have in mind.
 That’s why we’re bringing you a new series all about making these channels work for your digital publishing needs.
 Next up: how to promote content with Pinterest.

 Why use Pinterest to promote content?

 If Pinterest has been flying under your radar until now, it’s time to consider signing up.
 The last time we talked about Pinterest marketing on the blog in 2018, there were 200 million users.
-By the end of 2019, that number grew to 335 million users around the world—a strong 68% increase in just two years.
+By the middle of 2020, that number grew to more than 442 million users around the world—an impressive 121% increase in just over two years.